kaeawc/android-build/README.md

 Module Graph: Validates the module graph, checks that it adheres to the existing rules and limits the depth of the graph.

 Android Lint: Runs an Android Lint check on the Release variant.
+Exports in HTML and SARIF formats.

 Android UI Tests: Runs Build & Test APKs on Emulator.wtf.

+Diff APK from Base: Uses Diffuse against the current and base APK artifacts and comments on the relevant PR.

 ## Android Studio